Frequently Asked Questions

 Do I need to purchase a day license, if I am not a member of Triathlon South Africa (TSA)?

-Yes, if you are not a Triathlon South Africa registered athlete with a valid 2017 license, you will need to purchase a day license to participate in the Discovery World Triathlon Cape Town event.
-For your convenience you can purchase your TSA day license when you enter on our online registration portal.
+Yes, if you are not registered with Triathlon South Africa with a valid 2019 licence, you will need to purchase a day licence to participate in the Discovery World Triathlon Cape Town event.
+You would be able to purchase your TSA day licence when you enter on our online registration portal.

 Cost per TSA day license.

-*Only one temporary license for a team is needed, no need to purchase three.
+*Only one temporary licence for a team is needed, no need to purchase three.

-As this is a TSA sanctioned event, all TSA rules and regulations are applicable.
+Because this event is sanctioned by Triathlon South Africa, all Triathlon South Africa rules and regulations are applicable.

 I have not received my confirmation email after registering?

-Please contact Race Office via email email@example.com, and they will send you a confirmation email.
+Please contact the Race Office by emailing firstname.lastname@example.org to request a confirmation email.